-If you have been injured in a tractor trailer accident in Idaho Falls or a surrounding area, it can be difficult to focus on anything other than the pain you are experiencing as a result of your injuries.
+If you have been injured in a tractor-trailer accident in Idaho Falls or a surrounding area, it can be difficult to focus on anything other than the pain you are experiencing as a result of your injuries.
 While no amount of money can make the pain go away, compensation from a personal injury lawsuit can alleviate the financial stress that can plague accident victims and can help you pay for the financial costs associated with your injuries.
 The personal injury lawyers at Litster Frost are dedicated to fighting on your behalf to recover compensation for the pain you have had to endure due to a negligent truck driver.

 Why are Tractor Trailer Accidents so Different from the Average Car Accident?

-With Idaho Falls being so close to both Interstate 15 and Sage Junction, a major Idaho port of entry (a location in which tractor trailers and other commercial vehicles must pass through to enter the state from certain parts of Montana or Wyoming), tractor trailers are ever present in the city.
+With Idaho Falls being so close to both Interstate 15 and Sage Junction, a major Idaho port of entry (a location in which tractor-trailers and other commercial vehicles must pass through to enter the state from certain parts of Montana or Wyoming), tractor-trailers are ever-present in the city.

-Tractor trailer accidents also tend to produce far more damage to a vehicle than would a similar accident with a regular automobile due to the monumental weight of the tractor trailer — a semi-truck can haul as much as 80,000 pounds.
-As a result of this weight colliding with an ordinary vehicle, tractor trailer accidents result in a vehicle getting crushed in a collision more often than the typical car accident.
+Tractor-trailer accidents also tend to produce far more damage to a vehicle than would a similar accident with a regular automobile due to the monumental weight of the tractor-trailer — a semi-truck can haul as much as 80,000 pounds.
+As a result of this weight colliding with an ordinary vehicle, tractor-trailer accidents result in a vehicle getting crushed in a collision more often than the typical car accident.

 ‣ The employer of the truck driver: if the driver who was responsible for your accident was hired by an employer, then the employer may be held vicariously liable, meaning that the corporation who hired the truck driver will be responsible for injuries caused by its truck driver’s negligent operation of the tractor trailer.

-- The tractor trailer company: if a tractor trailer company leases a truck to a driver, then the company will be vicariously liable for injuries caused by a truck driver who causes an accident while driving negligently or recklessly.
+‣ The tractor-trailer company: if a tractor-trailer company leases a truck to a driver, then the company will be vicariously liable for injuries caused by a truck driver who causes an accident while driving negligently or recklessly.

-‣ The manufacturer of the vehicle: if your accident was caused by a driver operating a faulty tractor trailer, then you may be able to bring a claim against the truck’s manufacturer, as well.
+‣ The manufacturer of the vehicle: if your accident was caused by a driver operating a faulty tractor-trailer, then you may be able to bring a claim against the truck’s manufacturer, as well.

 What Hazards do Truck Drivers Face on the Road?

-Tractor trailer drivers face multiple difficulties while on the road that can make them prone to being involved in an accident.
+Tractor-trailer drivers face multiple difficulties while on the road that can make them prone to being involved in an accident.
 Such hazards include:

 - Unfamiliar roads: Truck drivers are often sent on trips to transport their loads which can take days.
 Even with the use of GPS technology, drivers are often unfamiliar with the routes that they are driving on, which can be dangerous to local drivers who are familiar with certain nuances of the roads on which they are traveling–while a native Idahoan will likely know where sharp curves, frequent traffic, and blind corners lie on Idaho’s busiest roads, a tractor trailer driver is frequently unaware of such dangers, which can lead to accidents.

-- Instability of tractor trailers: Tractor trailer drivers must be especially cautious when loading cargo into their vehicle, as large loads which are packed improperly can lead to a high level of instability for a truck driver to manage.
-Because tractor trailers are tall and narrow, they are more unstable than the average motor vehicle.
+- Instability of tractor-trailers: Tractor-trailer drivers must be especially cautious when loading cargo into their vehicle, as large loads which are packed improperly can lead to a high level of instability for a truck driver to manage.
+Because tractor-trailers are tall and narrow, they are more unstable than the average motor vehicle.
 This can easily lead to rollover accidents or jackknife accidents (an accident in which the trailer slides out to the side of the truck, forming an “L” shape), either of which can produce catastrophic injuries for a vehicle in the tractor trailer’s path.

 Don’t Fight this Battle Alone–We’re Here to Help!

-If you have been injured in an accident involving a tractor trailer, then you don’t have to wade through this alone.
-Personal injury cases can be a complicated beast, and the possibility of multiple responsible parties in a tractor trailer accident can make the process all the more confusing.
+If you have been injured in an accident involving a tractor-trailer, then you don’t have to wade through this alone.
+Personal injury cases can be a complicated beast, and the possibility of multiple responsible parties in a tractor-trailer accident can make the process all the more confusing.
 The personal injury attorneys at Litster Frost are standing by to vigorously fight on your behalf to gain the compensation that you deserve.